joshuahouston/joshuahouston.github.io/_posts/tutorials/2015-11-03-terrasync-trimble-juno-series.markdown

 #Part 1 - In the Field

-###1.
-Open Terrasync
+1. Open Terrasync

-	*Tap on Start
+*	Tap on Start
-	*Tap on TerraSync
+*	Tap on TerraSync

-###2.
-Data Mode
+2. Data Mode

-	*In the top left, you will see you are in the ‘Status’ mode, for data acquisition we want to be in ‘Data’ mode.
+*	In the top left, you will see you are in the ‘Status’ mode, for data acquisition we want to be in ‘Data’ mode.
-	*Tap the arrow next to status and select ‘Data’
+*	Tap the arrow next to status and select ‘Data’

-###3.
-New file
+3. New file

-	*By default, selecting data should bring up ‘Create New Data File’ dialogue and options.
+*	By default, selecting data should bring up ‘Create New Data File’ dialogue and options.
 If not, click the arrow belonging to the button below ‘Data’ and select ‘New File (T)’
-	*A dialogue with options is brought up.
+*	A dialogue with options is brought up.
 Here, the default settings are fine, but it helps to enter a memorable name for the file and to remember the location of where you are saving the file, which is either on the card or on the device (Default / SD-MMC card).
 A folder can be specified later.
-	*Tap ‘Create’
+*	Tap ‘Create’

 4. Antenna Height

-	*You are prompted to enter the height of the antenna
+*	You are prompted to enter the height of the antenna

 5. Type of Geometry – Point, Line, Area

-	*Which type of geometry would best represent the feature you are GPS’ing?
+*	Which type of geometry would best represent the feature you are GPS’ing?

-	*Once you select, data recording begins.
+*	Once you select, data recording begins.

 6. Recording

-	*Data points are being collected now, so either walk if you are representing a line or an area, or stand in place if you are collecting data for a point.
+*	Data points are being collected now, so either walk if you are representing a line or an area, or stand in place if you are collecting data for a point.
 For a point, 40 seconds may be required for sufficient accuracy.

 7. Multiple features

-	*If you have a single feature to collect you may tap ‘OK’ and then ‘Close’ the file.
+*	If you have a single feature to collect you may tap ‘OK’ and then ‘Close’ the file.
 Otherwise, keep on collecting data for the feature using multiple geometries if needed.

-	*Once you have collected enough data, you may tap ‘OK’ and ‘Close’
+*	Once you have collected enough data, you may tap ‘OK’ and ‘Close’

 8. Multiple Features

-	*Once you have acquired data for one feature, another may be created (by selecting again ‘New File) And existing features may be added to (by selecting ‘Existing File’ > choosing the file > selecting ‘Open’)
+*	Once you have acquired data for one feature, another may be created (by selecting again ‘New File) And existing features may be added to (by selecting ‘Existing File’ > choosing the file > selecting ‘Open’)

 #Part 2 - At the Computer